 Game of Thrones Jewelery

 They also have a line of Game of Thrones inspired jewellery for sale.
-Definitely a great keepsake if you’re looking for a Game of Thrones souvenir to take home with you!
+A nice keepsake if you’re looking for a Game of Thrones souvenir to take home with you.

-If those pieces are a bit out of your budget you can also find lots of other Game of Thrones inspired jewelry online here, including pieces you can customize.
+If those pieces are a bit out of your budget you can also find lots of other Game of Thrones inspired jewelry online here, including pieces you can customise.

 Map of Game of Thrones Filming Locations in Ireland